dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 Grunt, as described on its home page, is a JavaScript task runner.
 For me, it was an easy way to automate my Sass & JavaScript compilation & concatenation as well as [deployment scripts](https://github.com/robwierzbowski/grunt-build-control) to my GitHub pages hosting.
 Running the task `grunt server` spins up a local server to serve my Jekyll site into my browser.
 With the aforementioned jekyllrb generator, the server task also comes ready to watch my asset files to compile & LiveReload my Sass & JavaScript.

 The Grunt tasks included with the jekyllrb generator also include support for [Usemin](https://github.com/yeoman/grunt-usemin).
-Usemin allows for replacing references to non-optmized scripts & stylesheets (typically found in development environments) with references to optimized scripts & stylesheets for production.
+Usemin allows for replacing references to non-optimized scripts & stylesheets (typically found in development environments) with references to optimized scripts & stylesheets for production.

 ````html
 <!-- The following Usemin block... -->